sensetogether/CalibrateNoiseTogether/README.md

 # CalibrateNoiseTogether
 Key Features
 ------------
-#CalibrateTogether is an Android application that supports the distributed and opportunistic calibration of the microphone embedded in -or connected to- a mobile phone.
+#CalibrateNoiseTogether is an Android application that supports the distributed and opportunistic calibration of the microphone embedded in -or connected to- a mobile phone.
-#CalibrateTogether is intended to operate in a fully decentralized way, and thereby leverages the presence of the nearby phones
+#CalibrateNoiseTogether is intended to operate in a fully decentralized way, and thereby leverages the presence of the nearby phones
 that monitor the same noise level so as to perform a multi-party calibration while enhancing the overall accuracy gain.
 For this purpose, the mobile phones exchange measurements to determine a calibration function, which describes the relationship between the non-calibrated measurements and the calibrated one(s) and thereby enables correcting the measurements of the non-calibrated phones(s).